ipaqmaster/vfio/README.md

 ## General usage arguments

+`-accel kvm tcg hax whpx none / -noaccel`
+  Set a virtualization accelerator or disable using one entirely via the 'none' argument or '-noaccel' Useful for disabling KVM acceleration or using a custom accelerator of choice.
+  By default uses kvm on Linux or whpx on Windows

 `-avoidVirtio` / `-noVirtio`

   If set, tries to pick more traditional QEMU devices for the best compatibility with a booting guest.